 TE Connectivity (Switzerland), a leading global provider of engineered electronic components, network solutions and subsea communication systems, in over $3.2 billion senior notes offerings by Tyco Electronics Group S.A.
 (Luxembourg), a supplier of passive electronics for a wide range of industrial applications.

 - Goldman Sachs, Deutsche Bank and JPMorgan Chase, as joint lead arrangers and joint bookrunners, in £12.2 billion ($15.5 billion) bridge financing to support Twenty-First Century Fox, Inc., a producer and distributor of motion pictures and television programming, music, radio broadcasting, and sports, in its pending approximately £11.7 billion ($14.8 billion) acquisition of all the share capital it does not already own of Sky plc (United Kingdom), a provider of a pay television broadcasting services across Europe and, in addition, of broadband and telephone services in the United Kingdom and the Republic of Ireland.

-- Morgan Stanley in $4.5 billion committed bridge and $1.8 billion term acquisition-related facilities and a $1.5 billion revolving facility, and a $2.75 billion offering of fixed and floating rate senior notes for Tyson Foods, Inc., a producer and distributor of chicken, beef, pork, prepared foods and related products, to finance, respectively, its pending $4.2 billion merger with AdvancePierre Foods Holdings, Inc., a producer and distributor of ready-to-eat sandwiches, sandwich components and other entrées and snacks, and its general corporate purposes.
+- Morgan Stanley in $4.5 billion committed bridge, $1.8 billion term acquisition-related facilities, a $1.5 billion revolving facility, and a $2.75 billion offering of fixed and floating rate senior notes for Tyson Foods, Inc., a producer and distributor of chicken, beef, pork, prepared foods and related products, to finance, respectively, its $4.2 billion merger with AdvancePierre Foods Holdings, Inc., a producer and distributor of ready-to-eat sandwiches, sandwich components and other entrées and snacks, and its general corporate purposes.

 - Morgan Stanley and J.P.
 Morgan in the fully committed bridge facility for Tyson Foods, Inc., to finance its $8.55 billion acquisition of The Hillshire Brands Company, a leader in branded, convenient foods.